Across all cuisines in the world, some sort of fruit concoction is sure to be found. Jelly and Marmalade are two of the most prominent ones.

 Jelly vs Marmalade

-Its consistency is very soft but still firm enough to hold the shape of the container in which it was cooled down, creating a wobble effect.
+Its consistency is very soft but firm enough to hold the shape of the container in which it was cooled down, creating a wobble effect.

 Marmalades are fruit concoctions made by boiling whole citrus fruits with peels in water and adding sugar.
-It is then cooked until it reduces to a thick consistency with a varied texture including fruit rind and pulp.
+It is then cooked until it reduces to a thick consistency with a varied texture, including fruit rind and pulp.

 Comparison Table